Efficient moment tensor machine-learning interatomic potential for accurate description of defects in Ni-Al Alloys: Results and discussion

 We conducted an in-depth analysis to understand why the 6v-SFT cluster diffuses so rapidly compared to the other five vacancy clusters under consideration.
 Within the 6v-SFT clusters, there are two configurations that are mutually centrosymmetric with each other.
 We ran another MD simulation with a shorter dump interval, containing only one 6v-SFT cluster in the system.
 During this simulation, we observed frequent transitions between the two configurations of the 6v-SFT cluster.
 The calculated transition barrier at 0 K using the CI-NEB method is approximately 0.4 eV, surprisingly low for such transitions to occur.

 To uncover the migration path of the 6v-SFT cluster, we applied a low pass filter with a super-Gaussian window on the trajectory to effectively filter out thermal vibrations above 10 THz.
 At 631.2 ps, during the transition between the two configurations of the SFT cluster, an atom underwent a rapid and long-distance migration across the core region.
 It moved swiftly, covering a significant distance, and then quickly returned to its original position within a few femtoseconds.
-The trajectory of the migrating atom is shown in Fig.~\ref{fig:mdsnapshot}a-c.
+The trajectory of the migrating atom is shown in Figs.~\ref{fig:mdsnapshot}(a)-~\ref{fig:mdsnapshot}(c).
 Notably, a hole appeared at the center of the cluster during the transition between the two symmetrically opposite configurations of the 6v-SFT, potentially aiding in the occurrence of the observed long-distance transfers.

 Similarly, at 724.2 ps, a migration event similar to the one observed at 631.2 ps reoccurred.
-However, this time another atom took the place of the previously migrated atom, as shown in Fig.~\ref{fig:mdsnapshot}d-f.
+However, this time another atom took the place of the previously migrated atom, as shown in Fig.~\ref{fig:mdsnapshot}(d)-\ref{fig:mdsnapshot}(f).
 This caused the cluster to enter an unstable state characterized by rapid transfers of core atoms.
 This unstable state persisted for over 500 ps in the trajectory, corresponding to the rising section of the MSD curve in Fig.~\ref{fig:msd}.
 Once the cluster returned to a stable 6v-SFT configuration, the rapid migrations ceased, rendering the cluster immobile once more.
-Following this process, the 117 atoms of the 6v-SFT cluster including the initial SFT core atoms migrated approximately 17 $\AA$.
-To enhance the understanding of the migration process, we have included an additional supplemental movie.
+Following this process, the 117 atoms of the 6v-SFT cluster including the initial SFT core atoms, migrated approximately 17 \AA.
+For enhanced visualization of the migration process of the 6v-SFT cluster, we refer to the Supplemental Material~\cite{SM}.